 A lawn has many positive benefits.
 It generates oxygen, helps control erosion, decreases air temperatures, sequesters carbon dioxide and filters runoff.
-A lush emerald swath of turf gives our eyes a relaxing break and offers our families a barefoot.
+A lush emerald swath of turf gives our eyes a relaxing break and offers our families a place to play, tumble, picnic, or simply walk barefoot.
 It makes me sad when I stroll through my garden and my thirsty brown lawn crunches beneath me.
 Future generations many not enjoy memories of somersaults, cartwheels, croquet or the giggles of running through sprinklers if grass disappears from our yards.